Featured art “traveler barbarian colour Wip” by Brolo. Creative Commons License.

 This article contains affiliate links that add gold to our coffers.

-I’ll offer a quick explanation for my text formatting so you can quickly discern between my homebrew suggestions, what already existed for the subclass, and my commentary on why I did or did not change something.
+I’ll explain my text formatting quickly so you can quickly discern between my homebrew suggestions, what already existed for the subclass, and my commentary on why I did or did not change something.
 Italicized text indicates my homebrew alterations to Berserker Barbarian features.
 The entire description of each feature is bolded, and my commentary is found below each feature in normal text.

 Special thanks to those who have given feedback!